Marie Bountrogianni: Federal attempt

 In 2011, she ran as the Liberal candidate in the 2011 federal election, finishing third behind Terry Anderson and the winner, New Democrat incumbent Chris Charlton.

 Federal electoral record

 After politics

-In 2007, she became President of the Royal Ontario Museum but stepped down in February 2011 (to run for federal parliament).
+In 2007, she became president of the Royal Ontario Museum but stepped down in February 2011 (to run for federal parliament).
 From 2007 to 2012, she served on the Child and Youth Committee for the Mental Health Commission of Canada (MHCC).
-In 2012, she was a professor at Ryerson’s G. Raymond Chang School of Continuing Education, where she performed research and taught political psychology courses.
-On July 1, 2013, she was appointed the interim Dean of the Chang School of Continuing Education.
+In 2012, she was a professor at Ryerson's Chang School of Continuing Education, where she performed research and taught political psychology courses.
+On July 1, 2013, she was appointed the interim dean of the Chang School of Continuing Education.
 On April 23, 2014, she was named Dean of the Chang School of Continuing Education.
 She served as Dean until May 2019.
-She was appointed as Chair of the Board of Help Us Help in 2020, a foundation supporting orphans and vets in Ukraine.
+She was appointed as chair of the board of Help Us Help in 2020, a foundation supporting orphans and vets in Ukraine.